ahsanba-id/ceknet/README.md

 # Background
 Linux, especially Kali or Parrot, is like the ultimate cybersecurity superhero, catering to a multitude of security needs and packed with a lot of powerful commands, including all that network magic you can work with through the CLI commmand-line.
 On the other hand, unlike Linux, Windows boasts a ton of flashy GUI features but falls short on lightweight and straightforward CLI programs.
 Python is a lifesaver, making ceknet here to fill those gaps as I use it to learn more about networking.

+# Used to:
+1. Enable or disable network adapters.
+2. Check your public IP address.
+3. Listing all network adapters.
+4. Displaying data usage statistics.

 # Installation
 1. Install python.
 2. Install psutil module in cmd terminal: